Left-handed Boy with a Barrier to Writing

 The upshot was I could see how my son was becoming more enthusiastic and confident in his abilities to invent, tell and write a great story.
 He began to experiment more with words and copy the styles of authors.
 The complaints were morphing into comments like, "Mum, this is my kind of writing."

 Like any parent, I want the best outcomes for my son.
 But my son's relationship with his writing represented something far deeper.
 Working through the barriers and banishing the fears around the blank page had become a great opportunity, to tackle learning how to learn; this is a skill in itself.
-Now twelve, the ability to get started has become a strength for my son that will continue to assist his life; he is better equipped now with more learning resilience and some creative thinking techniques.
+Now that he is twelve, the ability to get started has become a strength for my son that will continue to assist his life; he is better equipped now with more learning resilience and some creative thinking techniques.

 He can also look for clues in the information around him and know how to begin to interpret and convert it as data into something new and exciting.Having these skills are making it easier for him to get stuck into writing as a practice, alongside building up a sentiment around caring about the quality of his learning and writing.